CompAndSave/hugo-decap-cas/content/posts/what-is-the-best-printer-for-students-top-student-printers.md

 ## Student Printer: What Are Some Things To Consider?

-As a student, you’ll need a printer that’s affordable, reliable, and a high-quality—one that will last for years.
+As a student, you’ll need a printer that’s affordable, reliable, and a high-quality one that will last for years.
 However, choosing good printers for students can be challenging.
 To help you with that, we listed here a few things to consider before buying a printer:

 ### 1. Size